nottrobin/docs/src/en/charms-storage.md

 the section on deploying with
 [storage constraints][anchor__storage-constraints-juju-deploy]).

-!!!
-Warning:
+[note=caution]
 Specifying new constraints may be necessary when upgrading to a revision of a charm that introduces new, required, storage options.
+[/note]

 ## Storage providers